oyeworemi/ExpenseAppJetpackCompose/README.md

 ## Built With
 App is built with Test Driven Development (TDD) approach and Clean Architecture.

-Jetpack Compose - Google's latest declarative UI toolkit Kotlin - Programming language for Android
+Jetpack Compose - Google's latest declarative UI toolkit.

+Kotlin - Programming language for Android.

 Hilt-Dagger - Standard library to incorporate Dagger dependency injection into an Android application.

 Retrofit - A HTTP client.

-Coroutines - For asynchronous
+Coroutines - For asynchronous.

 Kotlin StateFlow & SharedFlow - Data objects that notify views.

 ViewModel - Stores UI-related data that isn't destroyed on UI changes.